How do I apply?

 I have been working in a technology business environment for 5 to 10 years.
 Is PRIME right for me?

-The program is primarily designed for recent graduates of engineering and science programs.
+Though the program is primarily designed for recent graduates of engineering and science programs usually students bring in avarage 1-2 years of work experience.
 If one already has extensive business experience, it is quite possible that a traditional MBA is a more appropriate choice than the PRIME degree, which assumes relatively little familiarity with the business environment.

 For students in this category, the new IE-Brown Executive Masters Program is another alternative.